rstens/docs/README.md

                   Build execution flow                                             For test automation execution run smoothly, we create an execution order/flow that consists of start up, data initiation, application initiation, test case execution, application shutdown, data shutdown and execution shutdown activities.
 If set up right, such a flow allows for easy improvements and extensions.
                   Recovery Scenarios                                               Test automation runs fail, this is a fact of life.
 In order to prepare for such an event we need to be clear on what we need to do and how to recover.
 This could involve a data restore or deletion.
                   Add to function libraries                                        Identified general functions are built and added to the functional libraries.
-                  Tools Extensions                                                 BDDStack offers some extensions that are configured in order to have BDDStack connect with JIRA.
-This way the tool can send information on failed test cases directly into JIRA.
+                  Tools Extensions                                                 BDDStack offers some extensions that are configured in order to have BDDStack connect with ZenHub.
+This way the tool can send information on failed test cases directly into ZenHub.
 We configure the tool to connect with Zephyr and report test results into our central test management tool TestRail.
                   Repository Management                                            We could use the repository management functions in BDDStack and integrate this with the a version control system like GitHub.
 BCGov is maintaining an area on GitHub, this area is actively used by many projects.
                   Documentation                                                    We document the set up, the configuration, the extension configuration and general system requirements.
 The intent is to document to such a degree that this set up can be replicated in the future.
   **Execution**   ** **                                                            ** **